ChisomOkwor/InstaEcho/README.md

 # Project 3 - *InstaEcho*

-**InstaEhco** is a photo sharing app similar to Instagram but using Parse as its backend.
+**InstaEcho** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **5** hours spent in total